Towards Robust Neural Networks via Orthogonal Diversity: Experiments

-In the following, the terminology \textit{vanilla training} refers to the training only using clean samples, while the terminology \textit{adversarial training} denotes the training also involving adversarial examples. \fk{All source codes are released at \href{https://github.com/fanghenshaometeor/Diversity-Via-Orthogonality}{https://github.com/fanghenshaometeor/Diversity-Via-Orthogonality}.}
+In the following, the terminology \textit{vanilla training} refers to the training only using clean samples, while the terminology \textit{adversarial training} denotes the training also involving adversarial examples.
+All source code is based on PyTorch \citep{paszke2019pytorch} and has been released publicly\footnote{\href{https://github.com/fanghenshaometeor/DIversity-via-Orthogonality}{https://github.com/fanghenshaometeor/DIversity-via-Orthogonality}}.